Zenshu (TV series): Characters

 A flying robot who is a member of the Nine Soldiers.
 He can analyze situations and give advice, and can also fire lasers at enemies.
 He and Memmeln are the only members who do not have any personal issues towards Natsuko.
-In the ninth episode, he sacrifices himself to destroy a powerful Void; he didn’t die in the original storyline.
-However, he was revived at the end of the anime.
+In the ninth episode, he sacrifices himself to destroy a powerful Void after learning the original movie plot from Natsuko.
+However later he is revived by two of Memmeln's friends.
+QJ was the only member of the Nine Soldiers to avoid death in the movie.